Sexual Assault within the LGBTQ+ Community

-- Lack of competent LGBTQ-friendly helpers who are sensitive to the concerns and unique needs of LGBTQ+ individuals.
+- Lack of competent LGBTQ+ friendly helpers who are sensitive to the concerns and unique needs of LGBTQ+ individuals.

 - Being treated in a homophobic/biphobic/transphobic manner by police and service providers.

 Services are available on campus, and healing is possible.
 Talking to someone will help the healing process.
 Free and confidential services are available at the EIU Counseling Clinic (217-581-3413), SACIS (217-348-5033), and HOPE (217-348-5931).
-These resources have a tradition of providing informed, affirming, and supportive services to the LGBTQ community.
+These resources have a tradition of providing informed, affirming, and supportive services to the LGBTQ+ community.

 - EIU Center for Gender and Sexual Diversity- Local, State, and Federal Resourceshttps://www.eiu.edu/lgbtqa/state-local-resources.php: The EIU Center for Gender and Sexual Diversity aspires to create an inclusive community by instilling a culture of respect, advocacy, and empowerment towards an open, safe, and just campus.
 This link provides an extensive list of local, state, and federal resources.